beling/book-pl/src/ch19-03-advanced-traits.md

 indicate which implementation of `Iterator` we want to use.

 With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
-In Listing 19-12 with the definition that uses associated types, we can only choose what the type of `Item` will be once, because there can only be one `impl Iterator for Counter`.
+In listing 19-12 with the definition that uses associated types, we can only choose what the type of `Item` will be once, because there can only be one `impl Iterator for Counter`.
 We don’t have to specify that we want an iterator of `u32` values everywhere